EdmondChuiHW/react-props-history/README.md

 None, other than `react`

 --------
-Alternatively, you can also use `jest.fn()` if you only use Functional Components
+Alternatively, you can also wrap your component type in `jest.fn()` if you only use Functional Components